sedyh/ebitengine-bunny-mark/README.md

 ### Running

+To run the benchmark online, visit [this page](https://sedyh.github.io/ebiten-bunny-mark/index.html).

 To run the benchmark from ready binary, visit the [latest releases](https://github.com/sedyh/ebiten-bunny-mark/releases) page.

-To run the benchmark from sources do the following command:
+To run the benchmark from sources [install dependencies for Ebiten](https://ebiten.org/documents/install.html) and do the following command:

 ```
 go run github.com/sedyh/ebiten-bunny-mark@master